Now accepting clinical partnership and advisory inquiries — Nigeria pilot program

 Transport Monitoring

-Vitals stream continuously.
-Yellow/Red alerts notify receiving facility before patient arrives.
+Vitals stream continuously after sensor placement.
+Yellow and Red alerts notify the receiving facility before the patient arrives.

 04